reimagined/resolve/docs/basics/write-side.md

 For the full code sample, refer to the [with-saga](https://github.com/reimagined/resolve/tree/master/examples/with-saga) example project.

-# Command Handler
+# Aggregate Command Handlers

-The aggregate Commands object maps associates command handlers with command names.
+The aggregate command handlers object maps associates command handlers with command names.
 A command handler receives a state accumulated by the aggregate [Projection](#aggregate-projection-function) the command object.
 The command object has the following structure:

 A command handler should return an event object that is then saved to the [event store](#event-store).
-An event object consists of the name and an arbitrary **payload**.
+A returned object should specify an event type and some **payload** specific to this event type.

 A typical **Commands** object structure: